 - Continued learning through monthly webinars on best practices related to evidenced-based, culturally-informed health care

 REACH scholars will also receive funding to support their training.
-Trainee Scholars (i.e. medical students, residents, APRN/NP students, and PA students) will receive $1,200 for their participation in the 1-Week Intensive and to sponsor their attendance to an Addiction conference.
+Trainee Scholars (i.e. medical students, residents, APRN/NP students, and PA students) will receive $1,200 for their participation in the Welcome Workshop and to sponsor their attendance to an Addiction conference.
 Fellows are also offered $1,200 to fund their participation in educational activities throughout the year in REACH, and up to $104,000 funding for their fellowship position at their respective institution addiction –ABPN and ABPM.